girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 8/Axios in React.md

 ## What is Axios in React ?

-Promise based HTTP client for the browser and node.js.Axios as a data fetching library, how to set it up with React, and perform every type of HTTP request with it.
+Axios is a Promise based HTTP data fetching library that is based in javascript and used for the browser as well as Node applications.Axios makes it easy to perform asynchronous API calls to REST endpoints, perform **CRUD** (Create, Read, Update, Delete) operations and is compatible with front-end frameworks like React.

-**Setting Up Axios with React**
+**Setting Up Axios with React**:
+To set up Axios in React, run the following command in the terminal of the react app.

 ```
 npm install axios

 ```

+**Shorthand methods for Axios HTTP requests**:
+Axios library provides a set of shorthand methods for performing different types of HTTP requests.
+They are self-explanatory and match the HTTP method names.
+The methods are as follows:

+- axios.request(config)
+- axios.get(url, config)
+- axios.delete(url, config)
+- axios.head(url, config)
+- axios.options(url, config)
+- axios.post(url, data, config)
+- axios.put(url, data, config)
+- axios.patch(url, data, config)

 ## Where we use Axios in React ?

+Axios is useful to perform a multitude of tasks involving HTTP Requests.

-- Make XMLHttpRequests from the browser
+- Making HTTP Requests from the browser and Node Applications
-- Make http requests from node.js
-- Supports the Promise API
-- Intercept request and response
+- Intercepting Requests and Response data
-- Transform request and response data
+- Modifying and transforming Request and Response data
-- Cancel requests
+- Cancelling Requests
-- Automatic transforms for JSON data
+- Automatic transformation for JSON data
-- Client side support for protecting against XSRF
+- Providing Client side support for protecting against XSRF

 - #### Example 1: GET Request Using Axios